 Daniel Fryer's, ’18, work draws on scholarship in social and political philosophy, law, the social sciences, and public policy.
 He is also influenced by social movements and intellectual discourse outside the academy.

-Previously, he clerked for Chief Judge Roger L. Gregory, ’78, on the United States Court of Appeals for the Fourth Circuit.
+Previously, Fryer has clerked for Chief Judge Roger L. Gregory, ’78, on the United States Court of Appeals for the Fourth Circuit.
 He also served as an assistant district attorney in the Office of the District Attorney of Philadelphia, where he handled cases at the pre-trial, trial, and post-trial levels.